panicmechanic/ZMD/Readme.md

 - Not happy with add/ev character level up, too much choice.
 Maybe just give player a random stat and boost acc and ev by 2.
 - Implement some of sil's approach to skills and levels.
-- Add damage flash number

 #Done:

+- Added colour range for damage flash based on severity of damage.
 - Added display damage on hit!
 - Added mutations, currently a little buggy.
 - Added paralyze effect and gave it to fireflys.